IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/process-panels.md

 ### Process panel selection

-Each app must inform the system to visualise the audio process in the process bar.
+Each app must inform the system to visualize the audio process in the process bar.
 The process bar panel's metadata is used by the system UI to determine the priority of showing the various process bar panels.
 For example, an ongoing phone call has a higher priority than streaming media.
 When both frontends provide a process bar panel at the same time, the process